mikey-b/allocator_ref/README.md

 int main() {
 	galloc = &alloc;
-	// Polymorhpism is broken :( We need to pass in the type we want the handle to be in. auto custom_allocator = make<stack_allocator, alloc_t>();
+	// Polymorphism is broken :( We need to pass in the type we want the handle to be in. auto custom_allocator = make<stack_allocator, alloc_t>();
 	auto stuff2 = make<creates_stuff2>(&custom_allocator);
 };